• Ελληνικά

 The end of Peramos.

-There is a hurt breaking story mentioned by a Peramian, J. Michas in the Sgouridis Book of “PERAMOS”, describing the last moments of their departure.
+There is a heartbreaking story mentioned by a Peramian, J. Michas, in the Sgouridis Book of “PERAMOS”, describing the last moments of their departure.
 See other “links” on this site describing Peramos.

 That was the end of Peramos….
 Peramos “Teteleste”…

-Later and after the ship arrived in Constandinople, after a short stop at Miriofyto, a new problem arose.
+Later and after the ship arrived in Constantinople, after a short stop at Miriofyto, a new problem arose.
 The Turkish authorities demanded custom paypers for the goods aboard that naturally did not exist.

 23 Αυγούστου 1922 – Η τελευταία ημέρα της Περάμου